ac-tuwien/pymhlib/README.md

 - **settings.py**:
     Allows for defining module-specific parameters directly in each module in an independent  distributed way, while values for these parameters can be provided as program arguments or in configuration files.
-Most `pyhmlib` modules rely on this mechanism for their external parameters.
+Most `pymhlib` modules rely on this mechanism for their external parameters.

 Modules/scripts for analyzing results of many runs: